Kaizaro/SocialPostsTestAssignmentNew/README.md

 # Instructions for building and running the mobile app

-You need to follow [instuctions](https://facebook.github.io/react-native/docs/getting-started#running-your-react-native-application-2) for Android as I don't have a Mac currently
+You need to follow [instuctions](https://reactnative.dev/docs/environment-setup).